 RANDOM PARTING THOUGHTS

-- With his memorable turn as a too-dumb-for-words Shawn Eckardt in I, Tonya and now as barely literate hillbilly klansman in BlacKkKlansman, Paul Walter Hauser has fallen into a rather specific typecasting.
+- With his memorable turn as a too-dumb-for-words Shawn Eckardt in I, Tonya and now as a barely literate hillbilly klansman in BlacKkKlansman, Paul Walter Hauser has fallen into a rather specific typecasting.

 - Highly recommended follow-up reading: Matt Singer’s ScreenCrush essay about Spike Lee’s long-standing antipathy toward Birth of a Nation and the sneaky power of using Griffith’s infamous parallel editing technique during the Belafonte speech to destroy Birth of a Nation’s legacy.